AuroraMaster/react-native-ohos-library/en/react-native-paper.md

 - The mode property in the Menu component is a new addition in version[5.12.4 Version added](https://github.com/callstack/react-native-paper/releases/tag/v5.12.4),and the current version is 5.12.3.
 - The statusBarHeight property in the Menu component has no effect, as this property is exclusive to the Android platform.
 [Source code location](https://github.com/callstack/react-native-paper/blob/v5.12.3/src/components/Menu/Menu.tsx#L447)
 - The ripple effect produced by the DataTableRow component using TouchableRipple works on Android but not on iOS.
+- The DataTableRow component currently has no effect when using pointerEvents on HarmonyOS RN.
 - The safeAreaInset top property in BottomNavigation has no effect because it is not used in the source code.
 [Source code location](https://github.com/callstack/react-native-paper/blob/v5.12.3/src/components/BottomNavigation/BottomNavigationBar.tsx#L580)
 - The keyboardHidesNavigationBar property in the BottomNavigation.Bar component is passed from the parent component BottomNavigation and should not be used standalone.
 - The accessibilityState property is not supported in HarmonyOS RN (5.0.0.700).